dogtagpki/pki/docs/installation/acme/Configuring_ACME_Database.md

 ## Configuring PosgreSQL Database

+The ACME responder can be configured with a PostgreSQL database.

-Prepare a database (e.g. acme) and a user (e.g. acme) to access the database.
+First, prepare a database (e.g. acme) and a user (e.g. acme) to access the database.
 Verify the database connection with the following command:

 ```